magento/knowledge-base/src/troubleshooting/general/cannot-access-the-correct-cloud-project.md

 ## Solution

-To reslove the issue, you need to disconnect the Single Sign-On integration with Magento.com.
+To reslove the issue, you need to disconnect the single sign-on integration with magento.com.
 Follow the steps below to disconnect:

 1. From https://accounts.magento.cloud/user, expand the Single Sign-On section.